-- Look at the pictures and work out what vou think this folk tale is about. - Look at the different characters and at the setting where the folk tale takes place. - Read the first and last paragraphs of a text.
+- Look at the pictures and work out what you think this folk tale is about. - Look at the different characters and at the setting where the folk tale takes place. - Read the first and last paragraphs of a text.
 Predict what will happen.
 Then compare what you read to your predictions.

 Every group has its own favourite stories that people tell over and over again.
-These stories are called folk tales.
-This story is a folk tale about a hare who is full of tricks.
+These stories are called folk tales. hare who is full of tricks.